Zero Shades® Of Gray

 Let's be clear, though.
-One program cannot it all; this topic is too big.
+One program cannot do it all; this topic is too big.
 This seminar is the kickoff to your Title IX programming.
 We're here to make your job easier by opening up the conversation with your first year students.
 This is not a "one and done" program.
-Zero Shades is just the start.
-And your students are going to love it, guaranteed!
+Zero Shades of Gray is just the start...and your students are going to love it!

 Get educated and empowered to open up the conversation and act on it